 In woven fabrics, the warp and the weft yarns run horizontally and vertically to each other.
 Since these fabrics are more durable, they can be easily cut into various patterns.
 However, considering the raw edges, they easily fray and this has to be taken care of, when designing.
 Tweed, corduroy, velvet, denim and poplin are few examples of woven fabrics.
 They are most apt for designing pants, shirts, coats, etc.

-At Hamstech’s fashion designing courses, an exclusive topic on fibre to fabric and fabric to fashion gives a complete knowledge on various types of fabric, their behavior and suitability.
+At Hamstech’s fashion designing basics, an exclusive topic on fibre to fabric and fabric to fashion gives a complete knowledge on various types of fabric, their behavior and suitability.

 In non-woven fabrics, the fibres are fused together with the help of chemicals, steam, heat and pressure.
 Many times non-woven fabrics are specifically used for shirt cuffs, collars and lapels because they give a certain stiffness and shape.